Pennsylvania expanding parking options for trucks

 In most recent estimates, there's only one parking spot for every 11 truck drivers out there.
 But Pennsylvania has a fix on the way, for the first time in decades.

+PennDOT said designated truck parking spots will be added at weigh stations used for state police safety enforcement and along some interstate on-ramps, as long as there are no sight distance or safety concerns.

-Truck drivers say big rigs have little opportunity to park somewhere safe.
+It's a welcome change for truck drivers who say their big rigs have little opportunity to park somewhere safe.

 "Parking is horrible," said truck driver Ann Heffron.
 "You've got trucks that are just parked on the side of the road right here and it's just like, you're full.
 Every place is full."